Home

 B. Developing some action steps to either avoid the worst-case outcome – or, if the worst-case outcome were to occur, be prepared for it:

-Now, to create an action plan to avoid or be prepared for the worst-case scenario – staying with the example of worrying about the loss of your income, first, make sure to read the article Multiple Streams of Income and the series of articles called Eliminating Fear to Thrive in the Current Economic Downturn (all here on behappy101.com).
 Creating multiple streams of income (a smart strategy regardless of your job security situation), eliminating fear and creating a plan to address your finances – regardless of the economy - are powerful components to removing worry from your life (if financial issues create worry for you).

 If you have created – or are creating – multiple streams of income, for example, you will be in a much better position to address any temporary, or even permanent, disruptions in one or two of those income streams.
 Obviously, this would reduce your worry significantly.